 Calcium.
-Fortified unsweetened soya drinks are rich in calcium, low in saturated fat and cholesterol-free.
+Fortified unsweetened milk alternatives such as soya, oat or almond milks are rich in calcium, low in saturated fat and cholesterol-free.
 Some foods are also fortified with calcium, so always check the label.

 Vitamin B12.
-Fortified breakfast cereals and some yeast extracts contain vitamin
+Fortified breakfast cereals and some yeast extracts contain vitamin B12, however the main sources of B12 come from animal sources, so it is recommended that children take a supplement.

-B12.
-Your child may also need a supplement.